 The ideas in these books allowed me to see myself and the world the way it is.
-The stories provided me principles and foundations and taught me to ask better questions.
-Other than that, it made me more knowledgeable, confident, open-minded and interesting person.
+The stories provided me with principles and foundations and taught me to ask better questions.
+Other than that, it made me a more knowledgeable, confident, open-minded and curious person.

 Whether you’re looking to eat healthier, break a habit, see the world differently,

-or just want an amazing read, take a look at these books that will change your life.
+or just want a fantastic read, take a look at these books that will change your life.

 *This list will be updated as I continue to find new books worth mentioning.